 E4A-MamaYe has seen the impact our Activists have in ensuring that newborn survival and health is improved.
 We know that when communities call out for change, armed with the evidence, they are better prepared to remind their leaders of the commitments they have made and the areas where improvements are required.
 Real change is possible.

-Today, on International Day of the African Child, we ask E4A-MamaYe supporters and partners to:
+Today we ask E4A-MamaYe supporters and partners to

 Let us all work towards accelerating protection, empowerment and equal opportunity for all African children.